SvetlomirBalevski/workshop/03-add-SCA/README.md

 Add to the pipeline.
 It can be done via the console or declarative.

-In case you need additional details how to run into scripted pipeline, use this link http://127.0.0.1:8080/pipeline-syntax/
+In case you need additional details how to run into scripted pipeline, use this link http://127.0.0.1:8080/pipeline-syntax/ Easiest to do is to use

+dependencyCheck additionalArguments: 'scan="path to scan" --format HTML', odcInstallation: 'dependency-check'

+Full version together with reports can be done via:

+        dependencyCheck additionalArguments: '''
+            -o "./"
+            -s "./"
+            -f "ALL"
+            --prettyPrint''', odcInstallation: 'dependency-check'
+         dependencyCheckPublisher (
+            pattern: 'dependency-check-report.xml'
+          )